ccamel/awesome-ccamel/README.md

 - [goraz/onion](https://github.com/goraz/onion) - Layer based configuration for golang
 - [goreleaser/goreleaser](https://github.com/goreleaser/goreleaser) - Deliver Go binaries as fast and easily as possible
 - [gorilla/websocket](https://github.com/gorilla/websocket) - Package gorilla/websocket is a fast, well-tested and widely used WebSocket implementation for Go.
+- [gowebly/gowebly](https://github.com/gowebly/gowebly) - 🔥 A next-generation CLI tool to easily build amazing web applications with Go on the backend, using htmx & hyperscript and the most popular CSS frameworks on the frontend.
 - [gqlc/gqlc](https://github.com/gqlc/gqlc) - GraphQL IDL Compiler
 - [grafana/k6](https://github.com/grafana/k6) - A modern load testing tool, using Go and JavaScript - https://k6.io
 - [grafana/loki](https://github.com/grafana/loki) - Like Prometheus, but for logs.